Nürburgring 24 Hours: 2020 race

 Traditionally held in May, it was announced on March that the race will be postponed to September 24–27 due to the COVID-19 pandemic.
 The event was initially planned to be held behind closed doors, but later a limited amount of spectators were admitted.
 Rowe Racing (BMW M6 GT3) won the event, the first for BMW in 10 years, although the race was interrupted for most of the night due to inclement weather.

 2021 race

 The 2021 race was won by the Porsche-based Manthey Racing, who was forced to sit out the previous year's race due to COVID-19 concerns involving the team crew.
 A new record low of 58 laps (and less than ten hours of actual racing) was covered, as the race was once again interrupted for most of the night due to inclement weather.

 2022 race

 The 50th anniversary 2022 race took place on 28–29 May 2022.
 A total of 159 laps were completed by the winning car #15 from Scherer Sport Team Phoenix.

+2023 race

+The #30 Frikadelli Racing Team won the race in a Ferrari 296 GT3 completing a total of 162 laps.
+The race set a new distance record and also marks Ferrari's first ever Nürburgring 24 Hours victory.